playcanvas/developer.playcanvas.com/docs/user-manual/publishing/web/hosting-heyvr.md

 2. Upload your game
 3. Publish!

-You can optionally integrate they [heyVR SDK][5] into your game, which will boost player engagement and grant you access to useful features such as leaderboards, cloud saves, matchmaking and more.
+You can optionally integrate the [heyVR SDK](https://docs.heyvr.io/en/game-development/sdk) into your game, which will boost player engagement and grant you access to useful features such as leaderboards, cloud saves, matchmaking and more.

 ### 1. Create a developer account